eip-home/eip-arch/draft-eip-arch.md

 {{RFC9268}} specifies a new IPv6 Hop-by-Hop option that is used to record the minimum Path MTU between a source and a destination.

-The Internet Draft {{I-D.draft-ietf-6man-enhanced-vpn-vtn-id}} proposes a new Hop-by-Hop option of IPv6 extension header to carry the Network Resource Partition (NRP) information, which could be used to identify the NRP-specific processing to be performed on the packets by each network node along a network path in the NRP.
+{{RFC9837}} describes an experiment in which VPN service information for both Layer 2 and Layer 3 VPNs is encoded in an IPv6 Destination Option.
+This experimental IPv6 Destination Option is called the VPN Service Option.

-The Internet Draft {{I-D.draft-ietf-6man-vpn-dest-opt}} proposes an experiment in which VPN service information for both layer 2 and layer 3 VPNs is encoded in a new IPv6 Destination Option.
-The new IPv6 Destination Option is called the VPN Service Option.
+The Internet-Draft {{I-D.draft-ietf-6man-enhanced-vpn-vtn-id}} proposes a new Hop-by-Hop option of IPv6 extension header to carry the Network Resource Partition (NRP) information, which could be used to identify the NRP-specific processing to be performed on the packets by each network node along a network path in the NRP.

 The Internet-Draft {{I-D.draft-guan-6man-ipv6-id-authentication}} proposes an IPv6 based address label terminal identity authentication mechanism, which uses a new Hop-by-Hop option, called Address Label Extension (ALE).